 Bed Bug Treatment Buying Guide

-With five strong products covering different aspects of bed bug treatment, the question is not which single product to buy — it is which combination will work best for your situation.
+With four strong products covering different aspects of bed bug treatment, the question is not which single product to buy — it is which combination will work best for your situation.
 Here are the key factors to consider.

 Sprays vs Powders

 Contact sprays and residual powders serve fundamentally different purposes, and understanding this distinction is crucial to building an effective treatment programme.
-A contact spray like the Rentokil delivers immediate knockdown — any bed bug that the spray touches directly will die within minutes.
+A contact spray like the Pest Expert Formula C+ delivers immediate knockdown — any bed bug that the spray touches directly will die within minutes.
 This makes sprays ideal for the initial treatment phase, when you want to reduce the visible bug population as quickly as possible.
 However, sprays offer little residual protection; once the spray dries, its killing power diminishes rapidly.
 This is why sprays alone rarely eliminate an infestation completely — the bugs hiding in deep crevices, wall voids, and other inaccessible areas survive and re-emerge to feed once the spray has dried.

 Residual powders, by contrast, provide long-term ongoing protection.
 Diatomaceous earth and silica gel dusts remain active for weeks, months, or even years after application, killing any bed bug that walks through them.
 Powders are particularly effective in the hidden locations that sprays cannot reach — inside wall cavities, behind skirting boards, within electrical outlets, and along carpet edges.
 The trade-off is that powders do not provide instant results; it takes hours or days for a bug to die after contact.
 The ideal approach is to use both: spray for immediate knockdown of visible bugs, then apply powder to all hidden pathways for ongoing residual protection.